alexeist/-Internet-Minimalism-Technology/README.md

 5 Version 2.x.xxx: the main application file index.php, in addition, can include up to 10 other files in only one Single Web Site Directory SWSD on a current host.
 This version of the IMT web application is designed to create web applications completely independent of external resources.
-The typing of the second number in this version is similar to versions 1.x.xxx
+The typing of the second number in this version is similar to versions 1.x.xxx 6 Version 3.xxx include the autentification process.
+This option  closes content of the directory from foriners who do not registered at all.
+See detailed comment in the file (200 rows of php-    script)